About Lindsay Kramer

 Texas Marijuana Possession Laws Primer

 Cannabis penalties depend on how much you have and whyAlthough decriminalization and legalization laws in some states have passed in recent years and are continuing to change, it is still illegal to possess, sell, grow, and use marijuana in Texas.
 “A client who is charged with possession of marijuana faces jail time, a conviction on their record, fines and the loss of their license to drive,” says Benson Varghese, a criminal defense attorney at Varghese Summersett in Fort Worth.
-Criminal Penalties for Possession The penalties depend on how …
+An Overview of Criminal Penalties for Possession Penalties …

 Yes, Texas Police Can Take Your Possessions

 How civil asset forfeiture worksCivil asset forfeiture refers to the right of law enforcement officers to take property from citizens if they suspect it is somehow connected to criminal activity.
-They may seize a weapon that was allegedly used in a robbery or a vehicle that might have been purchased with money earned through the sale of illegal drugs.
-Initially, it was developed to combat organized crime, but, today, civil asset forfeiture is used by many police departments as a way to generate revenue.
-When and How is Civil …
+For example, they may seize a weapon that was allegedly used in a robbery or a vehicle that might have been purchased with money earned through the sale of illegal drugs.
+Initially, civil asset forfeiture was developed to combat organized crime, but, today, it is used by many police departments as a way to generate revenue.
+When and …

 What To Know if You're Arrested for a DWI in Texas

 The penalties and how to fight a conviction in TexasIf you’ve been arrested for driving while intoxicated (DWI), first of all, don’t panic.
 This doesn’t necessarily mean you’ll be convicted.
 There are ways to fight a DWI charge, and yours might just be dismissed.
-Even if you gave a breath test or blood test that indicated you were over the limit, DWI attorney Deandra M. Grant says you may still be able to challenge the DWI conviction.
-“You can look at the warrant and that everything was done properly.
-We have a lot of issues with our …
+Ways to Challenge DWI Charges Even if you gave a breath test or blood test that indicated you were over the limit, DWI attorney Deandra M. Grant says you may still be able to challenge the DWI conviction: “You can look at the warrant and that everything was done properly.
+We …

 Are Criminal Background Checks Discrimination?